Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Which means the seller is missing out on a golden opportunity to negotiate the best deal.

-Unfortunately, this deceitful scheme is extremely hard to exploit.
+But this is extremely hard to exploit.

 That’s because buyer’s agents typically submit offers to the listing agent via email or a third-party platform.